 - identifying business and sustainability risks in your organization

 - developing and publishing social responsibility or greenhouse gas annual reports

 - Paper to Electronic Data Conversion

 - Minitab Analysis Automation for Large Data Sets

-Step 1: Review financial status
+Step 1: Review financial and sustainability status

 Step 2: Review Future State of Business

 After looking at the financial information, the next step is to focus on the future of the company, to see where the business is headed.
 We don’t want to focus on an area of the business that is being outsourced, being obsoleted, or not aligned with the company vision and strategy.
 This is an area where your customers and stakeholders want you to go.
 We will help you define long term goals for these focus areas, which will be shared with the improvement teams.

 Training: Lean Concepts and Tools for Employees (5S, Value Stream Mapping, Problem Solving, 8 Forms of Waste, 5 Principles of Lean, Visual Controls, Mistake Proofing)